togwand/cadoras/README.md

 A shell command manager

 #### TODO
+1. Replace all cats for < and grep without cat
-1. Divide the main script
+2. Divide the main script